A blonde person with a microphone in hand next to the "elnueve" channel logo.

 "It's tedious to be where they no longer want you on air"

 Karin Cohen was blunt about her situation at El Nueve and made her discomfort clear.
-"From the first moment I had the uncertainty, I felt uncomfortable.
+"From the first moment I had uncertainty, I felt uncomfortable.
 It's tedious to be doing something in a place where they no longer want you on air," she stated.

-In another interview with Santiago Riva Roy for LAM (América TV), the host delved into her sadness about the end of the show: "I've been in this for over 30 years.
+In another interview with Santiago Riva Roy for LAM (América TV), the host delved into her sadness over the end of the show: "I've been in this for over 30 years.
 It doesn't stop being a bummer because I'm holding an air that I know is ending..."

 Karin Cohen habló con LAM